Government support for low-carbon dispatchable generation from 2027

 The CfD (Contract for Difference) is a government mechanism that’s been supporting low-carbon electricity generation since 2014.
 It provides protection from volatile wholesale prices, while protecting consumers from paying increased costs when electricity prices are high.

-View MoreIndependent analysis by Baringa shows that the mechanism implementation is expected to result in a net saving for consumers of between £1.6-3.1bn over the agreement term.
+View MoreIndependent analysis by Baringa has indicated that the mechanism implementation is expected to result in a net saving for consumers of between £1.6-3.1bn over the agreement term.
 This is by avoiding the need to produce additional capacity, and reducing the UK’s reliance on gas and interconnectors – resulting in a lower overall wholesale price.

 View MoreNo.
 Biomass is a renewable energy source, defined by the UN International Panel on Climate Change (IPCC).
 On a lifecycle basis, when sourced sustainably from well-managed forests, biomass represents an overall emissions reduction compared to coal.
 Since 2012, when Drax Power Station started its conversion from coal to sustainable biomass, we’ve reduced our reported generation scope 1 and 2 carbon emissions by approximately 99%.